catppuccin/rofi/basic/README.md

 to change it.

-The file you need to edit is `.config/rofi/config.rasi` and change the `JetBrainsMono Nerd Font` to your font and change the `terminal: "st"` to your own prefered terminal.
+The file you need to edit is `.config/rofi/config.rasi` and change the `JetBrainsMono Nerd Font` to your font and change the `terminal: "st"` to your own preferred terminal.

 ### Install